photo credit Nerissa Escanlar

 I am a convinced supporter of Open Science, and I am currently involved in the OPERAS (OPEn Research And Science Group) of the National Research Council of Italy, an interdepartmental group dedicated to promote Open Science practices within the research community.
 I try to be as transparent as possible with my research, and I am (slowly) uploading all my code, my protocols and my data to GitHub, FigShare or other appropriate open access databases.

-I am also the co-founder of a nanotechnology company, Nano-Tech S.p.A (italnanotech.com), where I am still involved as member of the Board of Directors and I recently founded a biotech startup, Cypress Biotechnology (cypressbiotech.com).
+I am also the co-founder of a nanotechnology company, Nano-Tech S.p.A (italnanotech.com), where I am still involved as advisor and I founded a biotech startup, Cypress Biotechnology (cypressbiotech.com).
+Recently, I started a early-stage startup advisory company, The Foundry (thefroundry.it).